 - But most notably, ‘Who within the firm has oversight responsibility for transaction reporting’.

-Under the recently introduced Senior Managers Regime (SMR), an individual within a firm must have overall responsibility for reporting.
+Under the recently introduced Senior Managers and Certification Regime (SMCR), an individual within a firm must have overall responsibility for reporting.
 This is therefore a timely reminder for firms to consider how clear their allocation of responsibilities is, and their ongoing supervision within their firms.

 More broadly, firms should consider if they have an issue management and escalation process in place.
 They may also want to consider whether that process will deliver all the information the FCA is requesting and to look at their reporting assurance process and whether independent testing may be warranted.

-Read our earlier blog which outlines transaction reporting under the Senior Managers Regime.
+Read our earlier blog which outlines transaction reporting under the Senior Managers and Certification Regime.